-Sarah graduated from Southern Oregon University, in Ashland Oregon, with a Bachelor's Degree in Psychology and a Bachelor's Degree in Human Communications in 2011.
+Sarah May Eilertson graduated from Southern Oregon University, in Ashland Oregon, with a Bachelor's Degree in Psychology and a Bachelor's Degree in Human Communications in 2011.
 She obtained a certificate in Human Resource Management and one in Mediation.
 She furthered her education with a Masters in Mental Health Counseling in December of 2013 at Southern Oregon University.
 During her studies at Southern Oregon University, she obtained experience as an individual counselor and co-facilitated a small group for ten weeks surrounding self-growth.

 SARAH'S PREVIOUS EXPERIENCE